 Borrowers need to meet the minimum HUD Agency Mortgage Guidelines.

-Here are the minimum FHA Guidelines to qualify for self-employed mortgage loans:
+Here are the minimum HUD Guidelines to qualify for self-employed mortgage loans:

 - The borrower needs to have a minimum of a 580 credit score on 3.5% down payment FHA home purchase loans